-By accessing the attached Prospectus you are representing to the Company and its advisers that you are not: (i) a US Person (within the meaning of Regulation S under the U.S. Securities Act); or (ii) in the United States or any jurisdiction where accessing the attached Prospectus may be prohibited by law; or (iii) a resident of Australia, Canada, Japan, the Republic of South Africa or any other Restricted Jurisdiction, and that you will not offer, sell, renounce, transfer or deliver, directly or indirectly, New Shares subscribed for by you in the United States, Australia, Canada, Japan, the Republic of South Africa or any other Restricted Jurisdiction or to any U.S. Person or resident of Australia, Canada, Japan, the Republic of South Africa or any other Restricted Jurisdiction.
+By accessing the attached Prospectus you are representing to the Company and its advisers that you are not: (i) a US Person (within the meaning of Regulation S under the U.S. Securities Act); or (ii) in the United States or any jurisdiction where accessing the attached Prospectus may be prohibited by law; or (iii) a resident of Australia, Canada, the Republic of South Africa or any other Restricted Jurisdiction, and that you will not offer, sell, renounce, transfer or deliver, directly or indirectly, New Shares subscribed for by you in the United States, Australia, Canada, the Republic of South Africa or any other Restricted Jurisdiction or to any U.S. Person or resident of Australia, Canada, the Republic of South Africa or any other Restricted Jurisdiction.

-Canaccord Genuity Limited and Liberum Capital Limited (together, the Joint Bookrunners) each of which is authorised and regulated in the United Kingdom by the Financial Conduct Authority, are acting exclusively for the Company and no-one else in connection with the Share Issuance Programme and the matters referred to in the attached Prospectus, will not regard any other person (whether or not a recipient of the attached Prospectus) as their respective client in relation to the Share Issuance Programme and will not be responsible to anyone other than the Company for providing the protections afforded to their respective clients or for providing advice in relation to the Share Issuance Programme or any transaction or arrangement referred to in the attached Prospectus.
+Investec Bank plc (Investec Bank) is authorised in the United Kingdom by the Prudential Regulation Authority and regulated by the FCA and the Prudential Regulation Authority.
+Investec Europe Limited (trading as Investec Europe, Investec Europe), acting as agent on behalf of Investec Bank in certain jurisdictions in the EEA (together Investec Bank and Investec Europe hereinafter referred to as Investec), is regulated in Ireland by the Central Bank of Ireland.
+Liberum Capital Limited (Liberum, and together with Investec Bank, the Joint Bookrunners) is authorised and regulated in the United Kingdom by the FCA.
+The Joint Bookrunners are acting exclusively for the Company and no-one else in connection with the Share Issuance Programme and the matters referred to in this document and the Prospectus, will not regard any other person (whether or not a recipient of this document or the Prospectus) as their respective client in relation to the Share Issuance Programme or the matters referred to in this document or the Prospectus and will not be responsible to anyone other than the Company for providing the protections afforded to their respective clients or for providing advice in relation to the Share Issuance Programme or any transaction or arrangement referred to in this document or the Prospectus.
 This does not exclude any responsibilities or liabilities of either of the Joint Bookrunners under FSMA or the regulatory regime established thereunder.